emmaalecrim/image-to-prompt/services/README.md

 2. Install Yarn globally: `npm install -g yarn`.
 3. Install Docker and ensure the Docker daemon is running.
 4. add the following variables to your .env file:
+5. Run `auth` to authenticate with gcloud.
+Must have gcloud CLI installed.
+Uses applicationDefault Auth

 ```.env
 # your Replicate API key  https://replicate.com/account/api-tokens